CheeseStickProject/Josh-Coffee-Shop/README.md

-# Coffee Empire Idle Game
+# Josh's Coffee Shop Idle Game

-Coffee Empire is an engaging idle/incremental game built with Python and Tkinter.
+Josh's Coffee Shop is an engaging idle/incremental game built with Python and Tkinter.
 Start from humble beginnings and build your coffee empire from scratch!

 ## Features
 - **Interactive Coffee Brewing**: Click to brew coffee and earn money with satisfying visual feedback